 Another Mass Shooting?
-'Compassion Fatigue' Is A Natural Reaction.
+'Compassion Fatigue' Is A Natural Reaction

 Roger Chui first learned about the mass shooting that killed 12 people in a packed bar Wednesday night in Thousand Oaks, Calif., when he woke up the morning after and turned on his phone.